Published and accepted papers

 Resolving Estimation Uncertainty (with Paul Décaire and Denis Sosyura)

-Presentations (* by co-author): American Finance Association (2025, Scheduled), SFS Cavalcade North America at Georgia State University (2024), Asian Bureau of Finance and Economic Research* (ABFER) (2024), University of Maryland Finance Conference (2024), Ohio State University (2024, Scheduled), Arizona State University* (2024)
+Presentations (* by co-author): Chicago Federal Reserve Bank (2025, Scheduled), American Finance Association (2025), SFS Cavalcade North America at Georgia State University (2024), Asian Bureau of Finance and Economic Research* (ABFER) (2024), University of Maryland Finance Conference (2024), University of Massachusetts Lowell (2024), Ohio State University (2024), Arizona State University* (2024)

 Abstract: Economic models develop conceptual frameworks for fundamental decisions but rarely prescribe a specific estimation approach.
 Using novel data on the inputs and assumptions in professional stock valuations, we study how financial analysts address estimation uncertainty when calculating a firm’s cost of capital.
 Analysts use the same return-generating model (CAPM) but diverge in their estimation choices for key inputs, such as equity betas.
 Such estimation choices are driven by idiosyncratic analyst-specific criteria, persist throughout their career and across brokerages, and generate large cross-analyst variation in discount rates for the same stock.
 The dispersion in discount rates is associated with higher market measures of investor disagreement, such as trading volume.
 Overall, we provide micro evidence on how financial experts resolve estimation uncertainty.